20th century US history; Urban history; Labor history; 20th Century political economy and policy

-Jennifer Klein is a Professor in the field of 20th Century US history.
-She earned her Ph.D. at the University of Virginia and first came to Yale as a Robert Wood Johnson Foundation fellow in Health Policy.
+Jennifer Klein is Durfee Professor of History in the field of 20th Century US history.
+She earned her B.A. at Barnard College, her Ph.D. at the University of Virginia and first came to Yale as a Robert Wood Johnson Foundation fellow in Health Policy.

-She is Senior Editor of the journal International Labor and Working Class History.
-She recently edited a special issue of ILWCH, The Class Politics of Privitization: Global Perspectives on the Privitization of Public Workers, Land, and Services No. 71 (Spring 2007).
+She serves on the board of the journal International Labor and Working Class History.
+She edited a special issue of ILWCH, The Class Politics of Privitization: Global Perspectives on the Privitization of Public Workers, Land, and Services No. 71 (Spring 2007).

 In addition to academic publications, her articles on labor, low-wage work, care, and social policy have appeared in Dissent, The New York Times, The Nation.com, WashingtonPost.com, American Prospect (TAP.org), New Labor Forum, Labor Notes, CNN.com and Democracy.